leyanlo/zenburn-terminal/README.md

 ## Author

-This color scheme was created by [Benjamin Esham](https://esham.io).
+This color scheme was created by [Leyan Lo](https://github.com/leyanlo).

-This project is [hosted on GitHub](https://github.com/bdesham/zenburn-terminal).
+This project is [hosted on GitHub](https://github.com/leyanlo/zenburn-terminal).
 Please feel free to submit pull requests.

 ## License